ForeLookARC/NYCU_AIoT_PD_foot_pressure_sensing_insole/README.md

 		Open Virtual Machine Ubuntu and go to same project path ({Share Folder…}\arc_contest\Synopsys_SDK\User_Project\foot_project_split_test)
 		Open Terminal and key-in "make flash"
 		Get output_gnu.img
+- Press reset on WE-I Plus board
 - Modify IP on Raspberry Pi 3 and APP to your own
 - Connect your Raspberry Pi 3 and Mobilephone to same Wi-Fi
+##### To sign up a new ID in AIoT-PD APP
+- Open AIoT-PD APP
+- Type your `Name` and `Password`
+- Click `register button` to register

+##### To run AIoT-PD APP
+- Open AIoT-PD APP and sign in
+- Press `Start Boutton` to start data collecting
+- Press `Stop Boutton` to stop data collecting
+- After walking for 30 seconds, press `Show Result Boutton` to see the score